OndrejKunc/flutter_dynamic_forms/README.md

     dispatcher: _onFormElementEvent,
 );
 ```
 In this example we use set of predefined renderers.
 The word reactive means that each component will listen to the changes in the form model and will update itself.
-The dispatcher parameter is the callback method which is sent from the renderers when some action is performed (like checkbox checked).
-We will delegate this action to our `FormManager`:
+The `dispatcher` parameter is the callback method which is sent from the renderers when some action is performed (like checkbox checked).
+We will just delegate this action to our `FormManager`:

 ```dart
 void _onFormElementEvent(FormElementEvent event) {